Connected Dumps

 | Percent | Applies the percentage change from source to destination |

-Select the mode from the transfer values split button dropdown.
-The main button executes the transfer for the current selection or cell under the caret.
+Select the mode from the Diff Setup popup.
+The cell transfer button on the Connect Bar (whose icon changes to reflect the active mode) executes the transfer for the current selection or cell under the caret.

 The Jump to next diff option automatically advances to the next diff zone after each transfer, enabling a rapid review-and-transfer workflow.